Computer for Recycling in Ottawa? 300 Drop-off points throughout

 100+ FREE Drop-Off Areas.
 IT Asset Disposition.
 Free E-waste, Electronics &

-Computer Recycling Canada, professionals in the recycling of computers, from father to son, for a high quality service.
+Computer Recycling International, professionals in the recycling of computers, from father to son, for a high quality service.
 We accept to recover all your electronics & computer hardware without exception.

 Destruction of data services by shredding the physical hard disk.
 Upgrading computer equipment (PC, Laptop, Printer, LCD, server …) still interesting to put on the market through our wide network of computer stores in Ottawa, Gatineau & Hull.
 Recycled computer hardware that can not be repaired or is too old, will be dismantled, shredded & remelted for metals with high-performance machines to finally be reused as raw materials (iron, copper, aluminum, gold …).
 This greatly reduces the amount of waste that will end up in landfills!